 |Native Area||North America|

 How to Care for Boneset

-More difficult to get around is the fact that this clump-forming perennial does spread via underground rhizomes.
-So it is not advisable to install it in a flower bed where it will be sharing space with other plants: You would end up having to pull out stray boneset plants periodically to prevent them from crowding out other plants.
+This clump-forming perennial spreads via underground rhizomes.
+So do not plant it in a flower bed that will share space with other plants.
+Plan on periodically pulling out stray boneset plants to prevent them from crowding out other plants.
 Boneset attracts butterflies and other pollinators.
 Deer tend to leave it alone.

 Boneset tolerates partial shade.
 But it will flower better if you give it full sun.

-Tolerant of a range of soil conditions, boneset can be grown in either a sandy soil or a clayey soil.
-However, since the plant prefers its soil to be constantly moist, be sure to give it extra water if you are growing it in a sandy soil.
-Sandy soils are like sieves: They do not hold water well.
+Tolerant of a wide range of soil conditions, boneset is best grown in sandy soil or clay-type soil.
+Since this plant prefers its soil to be constantly moist, give it extra water if you grow it in sandy soil.
+Sandy soils are like sieves; they do not hold water well.